-Although NOx emissions from operating IGCC power plants are quite low as shown above, stricter regulations may require control to levels as low as 3 ppm in the HRSG stack gas.
+Although NOx emissions from operating IGCC power plants are quite low as shown above, stricter regulations may require control to levels as low as 3 ppm in the heat recovery steam generator (HRSG) stack gas.
 Following is a review of both combustion-based and post-combustion NOx control methods used for NOx emissions control.

 Turbine NOx Control